10 Things You Should Never Clean with a Magic Eraser

 If you have any valuable collectibles, such as toys and hand-me-down jewelry, think twice before using a Magic Eraser to clean up old dirt and grime.
 Your collectibles aren’t worth the risk of doing more damage than good.
 All homeowners should have these 5 cleaning miracles on hand.

 While Magic Erasers can be used to get crayon marks off a painted wall, don’t use them to clean wood paneling or other finished wood surfaces.
 The abrasiveness can strip away the finish.
 Don’t miss these 17 tips for cleaning hard-to-clean household objects.
+If you’re looking to clean faster, these products are what you’re looking for.

 Glossy paint finishes